Dhruv1249/Process-Visualizer/README.md

 - **System Monitor Dashboard**:
   - Real-time monitoring of CPU, GPU, RAM, and Disk usage with speedometer-style gauges.
-  - Displays the top 50 running processes by CPU usage in a sortable table.
+  - Displays the current running processes by CPU usage in a sortable table.
-  - Gauges are styled like Ookla Speedtest, with a left-to-right arc and color gradients (green to red) indicating usage levels.
+  - Displays the top 10 running processes by CPU and RAM usage in a bar graph.

 - **Process Scheduling Simulator**:
-  - Simulate CPU scheduling algorithms: First-Come-First-Serve (FCFS), Shortest Job First (SJF), and Round Robin.
+  - Simulate CPU scheduling algorithms: FCFS, SJF, and Round Robin.
   - Input the number of processes, arrival times, burst times, and (for Round Robin) the time quantum.
   - Visualize the scheduling process with a Gantt chart and view process details in a table.